ankitsharmaa29/Shopping/README.md

-#frontend
-npm install
-npm start
+ For Project Run #frontend npm install npm start

 #backend
-npm install
-nodemon server.js
+npm install nodemon server.js

 "Shopping Website" is an e-commerce platform designed to provide a seamless shopping experience for users.
 It includes features such as user authentication, product browsing, shopping cart management, order processing, and payment integration.

 Features